wcstod()

-convert wide character string to double-precision value
+convert wide character string to various floating point value

 Function